 Other Systemic Conditions

 Several systemic conditions such as heart disease and Parkinson's disease have also been associated with an increased risk for developing a frozen shoulder.

 No one really understands why some people develop a frozen shoulder.
-For some reason, the shoulder joint becomes stiff and scarred.
+For some reason, the shoulder joint becomes stiff and the capsule that surrounds the shoulder becomes contracted.
 The shoulder joint is a ball and socket joint.
 The ball is the top of the arm bone (the humeral head), and the socket is part of the shoulder blade (the glenoid).
 Surrounding this ball-and-socket joint is a capsule of tissue that envelops the joint.